 Gather similar items together and then sort them at once: books with books, clothes with clothes.
 You touch each item individually and ask yourself whether it sparks joy.
 If yes, then keep it; if no, toss it.
 Minimalist organization can be as simple as that.

-3. The Basket Method: the Anti-Shop
+3. Becoming Minimalist with the Basket Method: the Anti-Shop

 In this minimalist basket method, you grab a laundry basket, a large box, or some other similarly sized container.
 Then you proceed through your home and start poring over your things, much like you would at a clothing store.